OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``GetUserGroups()``
 ----------------------

-Returns a list of user groups.
+Returns a list of groups in a tenant that a user is a member of.

 **Syntax**